 Here are some pointers I’ve used in the past to keep parties moving, keep kids smiling, and keep teachers thankful their students were having fun:

-- Set-up/ Prep: Sent out this Valentine’s Day Class Party Note (you can grab a WHOLE class party here!) about three weeks before the party.
+Sent out this Valentine’s Day Class Party Note (you can grab a WHOLE class party here!) about three weeks before the party.
 And then really use your parent volunteers!
 Make a quick and easy ‘Party Plan’ for all of the volunteers to have on hand during party day.

 Just a few dollar-spot items–pencils, stickers, temporary tattoos, nothing fancy.
 But the goodie bag is a great landing spot for the crafts and sweets from the party, too.
 And my feeling is that if there are goodie bags at the end of the party, there’s no need for prizes in between.